The twilight of Parnell punk

 Perhaps because of its location – the part of Symonds Street it stood in felt dark and desperately isolated in a way the Rumba Bar and Windsor Castle didn’t – the Reverb Room never attracted the attention other venues of that era did.
 But as a music pub it was one of the best.
 For starters, it had a high ceiling, a big stage and powerful PA.
 It became the venue of choice for many of the new Dunedin bands to make their Auckland debut: my first experiences of The Chills, Look Blue Go Purple, Bill Direen and others all happened there.
 It had a threadbare atmosphere and suited bands that wished to emphasise more angular, experimental rock.
 I’ve no recall of when or why it closed.

 I do recall the police regularly raiding it and dragging underage punters out (ie me).
 Why they bothered with such a policy when the Reverb Room attracted an arty, trouble free crowd while the Auckland weekend was ripped with violence and drunkenness I’ve no idea.
-A general policy of harassment to any one or venue that stuck outside the suburban norm seemed to be underway.
+A general policy of harassment to anyone or any venue that stuck outside the suburban norm seemed to be underway.
 The Reverb Room never suffered from the KC or skinhead violence that plagued XS (at least when I was there).

 One evening a tough, middle-aged guy from the downstairs bar came up the stairs to see what was going on.
 He was impossibly drunk and as he came lurching into the Reverb Room he began swinging his huge fist at any and everyone.
 The audience was pretty sparse that night and as the visitor staggered around the venue the band kept playing (it may have been one of The Clean’s early Auckland dates with John, a briefly promising Epsom band, in support).
 Anyway, the terminator was so drunk and taking so long to telegraph his punches that everyone simply stepped out of his way as he came near.
 Finally, after having exhausted his aggression, he staggered back down the stairs and returned to the pub below.